ansible-collections/dellemc.os10/roles/os10_vrrp/README.md

 This role facilitates configuring virtual router redundancy protocol (VRRP) attributes.
 It supports the creation of VRRP groups for interfaces and setting the VRRP group attributes.

-The VRRP role requires an SSH connection for connectivity to a Dell EMC Power Switch platform running Dell EMC SmartFabric OS10.
+The VRRP role requires an SSH connection for connectivity to a Dell EMC PowerSwitch platform running Dell EMC SmartFabric OS10.
 You can use any of the built-in Dell EMC Networking OS connection variables.

 Role variables
 --------------